aaronsebastian07/class105/README.md

-# class105
+# Standard_deviation
-This class was about Standard Deviation.
+solution for c105